What Is Alpha-gal Syndrome?

 Affected Regions In The United States

-According to CDC, there is no known estimate of the number cases of Alpha-gal Syndrome.
-However, the US Department of Health and Human Services tried to nail down the approximate numbers in their Alpha-gal Syndrome Subcommittee Report.
+According to CDC, there is an estimated 450,000 cases of Alpha-gal Syndrome in the United States since 2017.
+Below is a breakdown of the US Department of Health and Human Services approximate numbers in their Alpha-gal Syndrome Subcommittee Report.

 - The triennial 2018 Chatham County Health Assessment reported 862 people out of a total population of 73,139 had AGS in Chatham County NY.